zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/activating-workflow.md

 # Activating Workflow

-You can activate a workflow process for an asset either across the DXP instance or only on a specific site.
-When a workflow process is activated across the instance, every submitted asset (for example, _Wiki Pages_) must go through the review process regardless of which **site** the _Wiki Page_ is created on.
-The only asset workflow that must be activated at the instance level is _User_.
+You can activate a workflow process for an asset type either across the DXP instance or only on a specific site.
+When a workflow process is activated across the instance for a particular asset type such as _Wiki Pages_, all _Wiki Page_ submitted for publication must go through the review process regardless of which **Site** the _Wiki Page_ is created on.

-Alternately, you can choose enable or disable workflow on individual _sites_.
+Alternately, you can choose to enable or disable workflow on individual sites.
 By default, workflows are disabled on a site.
 Lastly, there are some workflows which must be enabled inside the respective applications (see below).

 ## Activating Workflow Across a DXP Instance